-Most snorkelling and diving in July is conducted in Silfra fissure, a beautiful gorge in Þingvellir National Park where the water emerges crystal clear, with visibility exceeding 100 metres.
+Most snorkelling and diving in July is conducted in Silfra fissure, a beautiful gorge in Þingvellir National Park with crystal clear water and visibility beyond 100 metres.

-Going on a horse riding tour is a popular activity year round, but becomes much easier in summer months like July, when inclement weather is less likely to dampen your tour.
+Horse riding tours are popular all year, but are obviously much easier in calmer months like July, when Iceland's unpredictable weather is less likely to rain on your parade.

-These tours can be taken all over the country; many leave from Reykjavík while others leave from Northern destinations like Húsavík.
-In the East Fjords, there is, in fact, a horse-ride that is conducted exclusively in July, and will introduce you to many beautiful sites.
+Horseriding tours can be taken all over the country; many leave from Reykjavík while others leave from Northern destinations like Húsavík.
+In the East Fjords, there's a horse-riding tour that's conducted exclusively in July, and will introduce you to many beautiful sites around the area.

-Lava Caving is an excellent activity to enjoy in July in Iceland.
-The snow that blocked the entrances of many of the caves in winter will have passed, and the ice on the ground that can make exploring them hazardous is usually gone.
+Caving is an excellent activity to enjoy in July in Iceland.
+The snow that blocked the entrances of many caves in winter and the ice on the ground that made them hazardous to traverse will have melted.

-To make a full day out of a lava-caving tour, you can combine it with this exploration of the South Coast of Iceland, which includes a glacier hike and an option to take a fat-bike ride.
-This tour, meanwhile, will show you more geology than what can be found in a lava tube, by whisking you across the Reykjanes Peninsula to all of its major sites.
+To make a full day out of a lava-caving tour, you can combine it with this exploration of the South Coast of Iceland, which includes a glacier hike and an option to take a fat bike ride.
+This tour, meanwhile, will show you both the inside of a lava tube and all of the Reykjanes Peninsula's major sites.

-The same is true for Iceland’s puffins.
-The last of them return from feeding in June, and the earliest to leave start to depart in August, so July is the optimal time to catch them.
+The same is true of Iceland’s puffins.
+They return to the island in June and stay until August, making July the optimal time to spot them.

-If you take a whale-watching tour and do not see a cetacean, you can take it again for free until you do.
+If you take a whale-watching tour and don't see a whale, you can keep your ticket and reuse it with that particular tour company until you do.

-The best whale-watching tours not only in Iceland but in arguably all of Europe depart from Húsavík in Iceland’s North.
-The amount of food in Skjálfandi bay, where the tours are conducted, means you are likely to see multiple humpbacks engaging in activities such as feeding, breaching and fluking.
+The best whale-watching tours depart from Húsavík in the north of Iceland.
+The amount of fish in Skjálfandi bay, where the tours are conducted, means you're likely to see multiple humpbacks feeding.

 Photo from Husavik Traditional Whale Watching